svenstaro/site24x7_exporter/README.md

 - `cargo release`
 - `cargo release --execute`
-- Releases will automatically be deployed by Github Actions.
+- Releases will automatically be deployed by GitHub Actions.
-- Docker images will automatically be built by Docker Hub.